NFT-com/indexer/docs/deployment.md

       1. Install [Pulumi](https://www.pulumi.com/)
       2. Run `run pulumi up`

-> ⚠️ Warning!
-After redeploying the functions, you need to set the lambda timeout to ten minutes.

 ### PostgreSQL

 You are free to run PostgreSQL however you want, but if you are unfamiliar with it, you can either get started by [downloading](https://www.postgresql.org/download/) and [installing it natively](https://www.postgresql.org/docs/current/tutorial-install.html) on your platform, or use the official [PostgreSQL Docker image](https://hub.docker.com/_/postgres).